dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

-Next, the Yaml Command Line Validator Tool will determine if `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_ is valid for use in Dockstore, if it is it will display this message,
+Next, the Yaml Command Line Validator Tool will determine if :ref:`dict .dockstore.yml` is valid for use in Dockstore, if it is it will display this message,

 ::

   path/to/.dockstore.yml is a valid dockstore yaml file and all required files are present

-If `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_ is not a valid for use in Dockstore the Yaml Command Line Validator Tool will display a helpful error message, such as,
+If :ref:`dict .dockstore.yml` is not a valid for use in Dockstore the Yaml Command Line Validator Tool will display a helpful error message, such as,

 ::